maxhumber/hickory/README.md

 ### About

 `hickory` is a command line tool for scheduling Python scripts.
-It is not a replacement for a Directed Acyclic Graph (DAG) workflow scheduler.
-But it is perfect for most *stand-alone* jobs!
+Though not a replacement for a Directed Acyclic Graph (DAG) workflow scheduler, it's perfect for most stand-alone jobs.